SMARTHON/smarthon-docs-zh_TW/docs/Sensors_and_actuators/DHT11.md

 ## Quick to Start/Sample

+<H3><u>Best practice</u></H3>
 * Connect the DHT11 to development board (direct plugin or using wire)
 ![auto_fit](images/DHT11_4.png)<P>

 * Open Makecode, using the https://github.com/smarthon/pxt-smartcity PXT <P>

+* After Initial the OLED, setup two variables to store the reading value, then load the value from the DHT11 function to variable<P>

+* The DHT11 function have internal 1s delay for enough sampling time to ensure DHT11 working properly.<P>

-* After Initial the OLED, show the temperature and humidity on the OLED
+* Show the temperature and humidity variable on the OLED
 ![auto_fit](images/DHT11_5.png)

 ## Result